szilard/benchm-ml/README.md

 Note also that the nets with more layers (deep) are not performing better than a simple MLP with 1 hidden layer and a small number of neurons in that layer (10).

+Notwithstanding, deep learning has been a blast in domains such as image, speech and somewhat text, and I'm planing to do a [benchmark of tools](https://github.com/szilard/benchm-dl) in that area as well.